 How to cook the Turkey

 If your turkey has skin on, then leave it.
 It will help keep the meat moist.
-Rub butter over the top and bottom of your turkey to stop the meat from drying out or sticking to the tray.
+Rub butter over the top and bottom of the breast to stop the meat from drying out or sticking to the tray.
 I like to add some orange zest as the flavour goes well with the turkey.
-You could use lemon zest or other herbs if you prefer.
+You could use lemon zest or some herbs if you prefer.

 Cook the turkey at 220°C / 425°F / 200°C Fan / gas mark 7 as per the following times.